-The Department of Game Design at Uppsala University want, above all else, to work for an inclusive games industry and -culture, where everyone can feel safe to be themselves.
+The Department of Game Design at Uppsala University wants, above all else, to work for an inclusive games industry and -culture, where everyone can feel safe to be themselves.

 We believe that prejudice, oppression, and discrimination are detrimental to the growth of a rich, mature and vibrant gaming culture.
 Thus, we aim for inclusiveness and we commit to maintaining a safe and accountable space for all participants.
 This means that we treat each other with respect and care.
 It also means that it’s understandable to make mistakes, and that we hold each other and ourselves accountable as we grow and learn together.

-Differing opinions and perspectives are crucial to effective discussion, however we ask that everyone remain mindful of, and take responsibility for, their own speech and behavior – in person, on social media, and in games/play spaces.
+Differing opinions and perspectives are crucial to an effective discussion, however, we ask that everyone remain mindful of, and take responsibility for, their own speech and behavior – in person, on social media, and in games/play spaces.

 In short: You are a part of somebody else’s experience.
 Don’t be a jerk.
 Don’t be a creep.
 If someone asks you to stop and leave them alone, stop and leave them alone.
 Have fun, play games, and don’t mess up anyone else’s good time.

 We reserve the right to remove anyone if they are found to be harassing someone.
 This includes everything from physical assault to unwelcome attention.
 At this conference, if someone says “no” it truly and seriously means “no.” This includes cosplay!
 Remember: attire is never consent.

 Below are examples of some things that run afoul of our policy: